WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 Best time to visit Shirakawa-go?

-Every seasons has it’s particularity when visiting Shirakawa-go.
+Every season has its particularity when visiting Shirakawa-go.
 Even in summer, you will be able to see the green rice fields surrounding the village!
 Absolutely stunning.

 Is Shirakawa-go worth visiting?